jreus/shibboleth/INSTRUCTIONS.md

 You may need to choose an audio output device for the voice synthesis to play back.
 You can see a list of the available devices with the command: `python shibboleth.py --list-devices`

-# Silencing the Test Introduction Sentence
+# Playing the Test Introduction Sentence

-You can start the shibboleth server without the test sentence using: `python shibboleth.py --no-test-sound`
+You can start the shibboleth server with a test sentence: `python shibboleth.py --test`

 # To Update the Software When Changes Have Been Made